pj-aias/matching-app-server/docs/matching.md

 ## `POST /matching`
 Authorization required.

-Pick a user randomly from all users in the service.

-After this request, the client can optionally create a chatroom with the returned user.
+Pick a user randomly from all users in the service, and create a chatroom with the matched user.

 response:

 ```
 {
-    "user": {
+    "matched_user": {
         "id": 124
         "username": "fuga",
         "biio": "fugafuga bio",
         "avatar": "https://example.com/fuga.png"
+    },
+    "chatroom": {
+        "id": 4,
+        "users": [123, 124]
     }
 }
 ```